Payments & services

 We provide payments and services that can help when you, or someone you provide care for, use health care services or buy medicines.

-The Department of Human Services (Human Services) administers Medicare on behalf of the Department of Health (Health), who is responsible for developing Medicare policy.
+We administer Medicare on behalf of the Department of Health, who is responsible for developing Medicare policy.

 Medicare usually covers: